 Despite being released years ago, the PC version of PUBG is still plagued by optimization issues.
 This prevents players with older computers from playing the game.

 With Gameloop (formerly Tencent Gaming Buddy) you don't have to worry about third-degree burns on your palms.

 There are a few other options, like adjusting the brightness independently from your monitor and rotating the window to portrait mode.
 For PUBG Mobile, portrait mode isn’t very useful, but you can imagine uses for other games that you might want to play on Gameloop like strategy or management titles.

 One of the main drawing points of Fortnite is that it’s completely cross-platform.
 PC, console, and mobile players can all play together, with obvious limits to prevent mouse-and-keyboard players from stomping the competition.

 Gameloop allows a similar kind of cross-platform play for PUBG Mobile.
 PUBG Mobile already allows cross-platform play between Android and iOS, but now PC players can get in on the action, too.

-For console players, Tencent Gaming Buddy features controller support
+For players who prefer console games, Gameloop also features controller support

 Like Fortnite, PUBG Mobile separates emulator players from mobile players to keep matchmaking fair.
 If an emulator player queues for squads or duos with a mobile player, they will be matched with other emulator players.
 Take that into account before inviting your friends.

 How to log into PUBG Mobile on PC